 We have shared guidance with our staff, from which the information below is drawn.

 We wanted to share this more broadly, so individuals affected understand our approach.
 We recognize that other organizations may be taking different approaches based on their needs, philosophy, and risk tolerance.
 This is an evolving situation, and we will continue to monitor the changing conditions.
 Our protocols or approach may change depending on the facts.
 While we will do our best to provide periodic updates, this page may not instantly be up-to-date.
 Please review updates on the CDC website for more general information regarding the situation.

-Until we believe it is safe to do so, we have suspended business travel domestically or internationally for our staff to any location through 2020.
+Until we believe it is safe to do so, we have suspended business travel domestically or internationally for our staff to any location indefinitely with few exceptions.
 We are, however, encouraging the use of video or audio meetings in lieu of in-person meetings in the meantime.

 The status, spread, and impact of the COVID-19 pandemic varies by location.
 State and local authorities are frequently updating their guidance as stay at home orders are being eased throughout the country.
 We recommend you review CDC guidance on travel in the United States and check the state and local health authorities where you plan to travel to learn about restrictions that may be in place.
 When we return to work, we will assess the circumstances and whether we will require additional information regarding your personal travel and what steps if any may be required to protect the health of all staff and our community.

 The Foundation will not host or sponsor any in-person events given current governmental directives from the Governor of Illinois and Mayor of Chicago (and CDC guidelines) to restrict gatherings.
 We have asked our staff to forego plans for any Foundation-supported in-person events through June 30, 2021.
 This decision is driven by the intention of doing our part to keep our communities, grantees, and staff safe, while continuing our important work in the world.
 We are continuing to evaluate government directives and other developments and may make such changes as are appropriate.